shubham-dentsu/apollo-federation-poc/README.md

 - TMP - Responsible for generating client code and user id.
 It is consuming User and Clients to get further details.

 Each consists of their `service` and `graphql server`.
-Hmmm then whats special about it?
+Hmmm, then whats special about it :thinking:?

 It has `Gateway`.